When someone refers you a client, there’s already trust in the room.

 To streamline the process:

-• Base – Set up a repeatable structure and duplicate it for each new partner
+- Base: Build a repeatable template and duplicate it for each new partner (WordPress custom post types make this especially easy to scale)

 Over time, this becomes a scalable system, not just a one-off marketing task.